General Information

 History of the Black Graduate Conference in Psychology

-In accomplishing its goals, the conference has played an important role in the number of African American graduate students interested in and prepared for a research career in psychology.
-At present, over 25 former participants hold academic positions in psychology departments around the country, while many others have gone on to successful careers outside of the academy.
+In accomplishing its goals, the conference has played an important role in the number of graduate students of color interested in and prepared for a research career in psychology.
+At present, over 30 former participants hold academic positions in psychology departments around the country, while many others have gone on to successful careers outside of the academy.

 Conference Hosts